PdgarHern/ReactWithRubyUsingPostregSQL/README.md

 On the other hand, from *React* can be harder to comunicate with your API, yo most probably end up using *axios*.
 For the routing, you'll need something like *React Router*.
 And the list continues.<br/>
 <br/>
 All this process however, is easy to learn.
 No hard functions, no templates.
 It has what it has and you get on with it.
 It's "simple" (Big quotation marks there).<br/>
 *Angular* has *a lot* of things.
-Learn everything about *Angular* is challenging.
+To learn everything about *Angular* is challenging.
 But, it is well organized.
 So, it is easy to look for some component or whatever while developing an app.<br/>
 *React* is also beaten in this aspect, as you can put your files however you want and, if you are not careful, that can end up being quite of a mess.<br/>
 <br/>
 Having all in consideration, I prefer *React*.<br/>